ChainWhiZ/chainwhiz-website/README.md

 ## Contrubtion Guidelines
 1. Create an issue.
 2. Clone the repo on your local machine.
+Make sure its the `main` branch
 3. Make necessary changes.
 4. Create a separate branch in the format `<issue-number>-<feature-name>`
 5. Make sure include a brief description.